Hands on: Hands on: Sony FE 600mm f/4 GM OSS review

 - Weighs 3,040g

-Interestingly, the fact that you can use the FE 400mm f/2.8 OSS G lens with both 1.4x and 2x teleconverters means that you can already achieve something similar when using this lens with the 1.4x teleconverter (560mm f/4 effective).
-So quite whether there'll be many photographers who feel the need to use both lenses is uncertain.
+Interestingly, the fact that you can use the FE 400mm f/2.8 OSS G lens with both 1.4x and 2x teleconverters means you can already achieve something similar when using this lens with the 1.4x teleconverter (560mm f/4 effective).
+So quite whether there will be many photographers who feel the need to use both lenses is uncertain.

-The only difference between the panel of the two lenses appears to be in the focus limit ranges, being understandably a little longer here.
-The switches all appear to move easily but they're relatively flush with the outer casing, so it's difficult to knock these accidentally.
+The only difference between the panel of the two lenses appears to be in the focus limit ranges, with this being understandably a little longer here.
+The switches all appear to move easily, and they're relatively flush with the outer casing, so it's difficult to knock them accidentally.

 Performance